Erling Haaland debuts with Manchester City in the Premier League: time and where to watch

 ‘I am a player with a hunger for goals’

-Out of his “comfort zone” in Dortmund and a week after his first official match in a Manchester City shirt (3-1 loss to Liverpool), Erling Haaland conveyed calm in the hours before his Premier League debut, in an interview with ‘Sky Sports’.
+Out of his Dortmund “comfort zone” and a week after his first competitive match in a Manchester City shirt (3-1 loss to Liverpool), Erling Haaland conveyed calm in the hours before his Premier League debutin an interview with ‘Sky Sports’.

 “One of the principles of the game is to get out of your comfort zone, as I have always done and as I like to do because that is how we also develop in the human sphere”he declared.